Fort Lauderdale Felony DUI Attorneys

 Many people think of driving under the influence (DUI) as a relatively minor crime, perhaps because they have known someone who was arrested for this offense.
 However, DUI is always a serious matter in Florida, even for a first offense.
-In some situations, the charge can be escalated from a misdemeanor to a felony, and you should never wait any longer to call a highly experienced Ft.
-Lauderdale defense lawyer if you are facing felony charges.
+In some situations, the charge can be escalated from a misdemeanor to a felony, and you should never wait any longer to call a highly experienced Fort Lauderdale DUI defense attorney if you are facing felony charges.

 If a prosecutor charges you with a felony stemming from a DUI, they are claiming serious allegations against you.
 If you are convicted, you could get sent to prison for years and have a felony on your record for the rest of your life.
 A prosecutor may try to convince you that you have no choice but to plead guilty, but this is not the truth.
 You always have the right to plead not guilty and seek representation from a skilled attorney who can defend against these serious charges.